ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ### Secrets
 {: #devsecops-ci-tool-integration-secrets}

 Several tools in this toolchain require secrets to access privileged resources.
 An {{site.data.keyword.cloud_notm}} API key is an example of such a secret.
-All secrets should be stored securely in a secrets vault and then referenced as required by the toolchain.
+All secrets must be stored securely in a secrets vault and then referenced as required by the toolchain.

 With {{site.data.keyword.cloud_notm}}, you can choose from various secrets management and data protection offerings that help you to protect your sensitive data and centralize your secret.
-The Secrets step allows you to specify which secret vault integrations are added to your toolchain.
+In the Secrets step, you specify which secret vault integrations are added to your toolchain.
 Use the provided toggles to add or remove the vault integrations that you require as explained in [Managing {{site.data.keyword.cloud_notm}} secrets](/docs/secrets-manager?topic=secrets-manager-manage-secrets-ibm-cloud).
 This documentation gives you information on prerequisites and how to use a list of prescribed secret names that are otherwise known as hints.
 By using hints in a template, a toolchain can be automatically populated with preconfigured secrets without any need to manually select them from various vault integrations that are attached to the toolchain.

 This tutorial uses IBM Secrets Manager as the vault for secrets.